Special Educational Needs and Disability ( SEND) Information Report

 fcullen1.209@lgflmail.org

-1. What kind of Special Educational Needs are provided for at St Winifred’s?
+1. What kinds of special educational needs are provided for at St Winifred’s?

 Additional and/or different provision is made in school for children whose needs may fall into one or more of the four categories identified in the 2014 SEND Code of Practice:

-Parents and carers are encouraged to inform us of any learning needs their child has.
-Children’s needs may be identified from school visits, or from previous settings, before the child starts school.
-Whole school assessments are carried out each term by class teachers, which enables them to identify learning needs and ensure appropriate support is given.
+Parents and carers are encouraged to inform us if they know of any learning needs their child has.
+Children’s needs may be identified during home and school visits, or from previous settings before the child starts school.
+Children’s learning and development are continually monitored and assessed by class teachers, which enables them to identify pupils with additional needs.
+At St Winifred’s we use Insight, an electronic assessment tool, which monitors progress and attainment.

-Each term pupil progress meetings are held between class teachers, the head teacher and the Inclusion Manager to review pupil progress and attainment and agree on future support.
+Each term Pupil Progress Meetings are held between Class Teachers and the Senior Leadership of the School to review pupil’s progress and attainment and agree on future support.

-Additional assessment tools may be used in school by the Inclusion team staff to obtain further understanding of a child’s learning difficulties.
+Additional assessment tools may be used in school by the Inclusion Manager to obtain further understanding of a child’s learning difficulties.
+These include:

 • Dyslexia Portfolio